pouchdb/pouchdb/docs/errors.md

 {% include anchor.html class="h3" title="Error: UnknownError (Firefox)" hash="unknown_error_ff" %}

 Are you using a webserver to host and run your code?
 This error can be caused by running your script/file locally using the `file:///` setting in Firefox, since Firefox does not [allow access to IndexedDB locally](https://bugzilla.mozilla.org/show_bug.cgi?id=643318).
 You can use the SimpleHTTPServer to deploy your script by running `python -m SimpleHTTPServer` from the directory containing the script, or use the Apache webserver and then access the script by using `http://localhost/{path_to_your_script}`.

+{% include anchor.html class="h3" title="Error: UnknownError (Chrome / Opera)" hash="unknown_error_chrome" %}

+This can occur when attempting to read from or write to IndexedDB from a different origin.
+IndexedDB has a same-origin restriction.
+Attempting to write to the database associated with _http://example.com_ from an `iframe` served from _http://api.example.com_, for example, will fail.

+In Firefox, PouchDB instead throws a [`No valid adapter found`](#no_valid_adapter) error.

 {% include anchor.html class="h3" title="DOM Exception 18 in Android pre-Kitkat WebView" hash="android_pre_kitkat" %}